CENTEGIX Blog

 The Role of Safety Technology in Workplace Violence Prevention

-Innovations in safety technology help healthcare facilities reduce response times when staff experience threats or acts of violence.
-These tools play a crucial role in workplace safety, especially when used alongside safety protocols and training to create a layered safety plan.
+Innovations in safety technology help healthcare facilities reduce response times when staff are confronted with threats or acts of violence.
+These tools play a crucial role in workplace safety, especially when combined with training to create a layered safety plan.

 CENTEGIX fosters nurse safety and patient safety

-The CENTEGIX Safety Platform sets the foundation for strategic workplace violence prevention.
-This cloud-based solution integrates wearable duress technology, incident response, dynamic incident and asset mapping, and accessible reporting into one comprehensive safety solution.
+The CENTEGIX Safety Platformยฎ serves as the center of a layered safety plan for workplace violence prevention.
+This cloud-based solution integrates wearable duress technology, incident response, dynamic mapping, and accessible reporting into one comprehensive safety solution.

-This wearable badge features one-button activation so healthcare professionals can discreetly request help when faced with threatening or violent behavior.
-Locating abilities are only activated when the wearable duress button is pressed, notifying responders of the location of the incident.
+The CrisisAlert wearable badge features one-button activation, allowing healthcare professionals to discreetly request help when faced with threatening or violent behavior.
+Locating abilities activate only when the wearable duress button is pressed, notifying responders of the incident’s precise location while preserving staff privacy during normal operations.

 Learn more about how CENTEGIX makes workplace violence prevention possible for healthcare facilities.